mmanchee/mmanchee/README.md

 - 🤔 &nbsp; Developing thoughtful solutions to challenging problems is a passion.
 - 🎓 &nbsp; Studying Coding through [Epicodus](https://www.epicodus.com/) and Self-training.
 - 💼 &nbsp; Currently looking for work in the Seattle Area Tech Industry.
-- 🌱 &nbsp; Allways looking for new projects to build and learning more.
+- 🌱 &nbsp; Always looking for new projects to build and grow my knowledge.

 <h2>Tech Knowledge</h2>